tfkhim/auto-backup/README.md

 * [x] GitHub Actions or Azure pipelie for continous integration
     * Use different Python versions
     * Use different operating system versions
-* [ ] Write more unit tests
+* [ ] Refactor the task.py module
-    * The individual commands are a rather big blind spot in the code coverage
+    * The individual commands are a rather big blind spot in test coverage.
+But testability isn't good right now.
-    * Some refactorings (dependency injection) are needed to allow testing of individual commands in isolation
+    * Seperate concerns
+    * Use an abstraction for executing rclone and borg instead of using the subprocess module directly
 * [ ] Look for code smells
 * [ ] Use static types with [mypy](http://www.mypy-lang.org/)
 * [ ] Use [MutMut](https://pypi.org/project/mutmut/) for mutation testing